exvim/ex-vimentry/README.md

 # Intro

-The vimentry file parser, parse configuration in `.exvim`, `.vimentry` or `.vimproject` file, apply settings automatically when finishing parse.
+ex-vimentry is the vimentry file parser.
+When you open the file with suffix
+`.exvim`, `.vimentry` or `.vimproject`, ex-vimentry will automatically parse the content in it, and apply the settings once Vim started.

+More details, check `:help vimentry`.

 ## Requirements